 Although the consequences of being a whistle-blower may be severe, the consequences of knowing you are unable to do the right thing can also be severe.

-It is best to avoid this situation as much as possible and work with an honorable company.
+It is best to avoid this situation whenever possible and work with an honourable company.
+No code of ethics can cover every possible ethical situation.

 Perhaps the simplest guideline is to imagine that you have been selected by the Nipashe as Engineer of the Year.

 A reporter follows you around and records all your activities, which are published daily.
-Because most of us have an inherent sense of right and wrong, this should lead us to correct ethical behavior.
+Because most of us have an inherent sense of right and wrong, this should lead us to correct ethical behaviour.

 Also Read: Best Engineering Books For Engineers